Keramoti

-Keramoti (Κεραμωτή) is a resort town and a former municipality in the Kavala regional unit, East Macedonia and Thrace, Greece.
+Keramoti (Κεραμωτή) is a town and a former municipality in the Kavala regional unit, East Macedonia and Thrace, Greece.
 Since the 2011 local government reform it is part of the municipality Nestos, of which it is a municipal unit.
 The municipal unit has an area of 115.095 km^{2}.
 As of the 2021 census, the municipal unit had a population of 4,381, and the community had a population of 1,715.
 Originated as a small fisherman's village of Greek immigrants from Asia Minor, today Keramoti is a picturesque little sea resort with a sandy beach, several small hotels and a lot of vacation rentals.